 We bring together “master chefs”—creative scholars and skilled researchers—to produce and publish research-based solutions to contemporary business and leadership challenges.
 Our faculty bring a breadth and depth of expertise to discovery-oriented, collaborative, and interdisciplinary research that contributes to management science and practice.

 Some of our current research projects include managing information and communicating organizational values, corporate social responsibility and social entrepreneurship, case studies and field research of sustainable business practices, and corporate board diversity.
+For questions or more information, contact us at [email protected].

 Why is it called a kitchen?